-- 396. Since the 1960s, the Suncor Defendants have produced, refined, marketed and sold trillions of cubic feet of natural gas, more than a billion barrels of oil, and millions of tons of petroleum coke. - 397.
-In 2016, Suncor was one of the world's largest oil producers, supplying more than 600,000 barrels of oil every day, almost entirely from the Canadian tar sands. - 398.
+- 364. Since the 1960s, Suncor has sold trillions of cubic feet of natural gas, more than a billion barrels of oil, and millions of tons of petroleum coke. - 365.
+In 2016, Suncor was one of the world's largest oil producers, supplying more than 600,000 barrels of oil every day, almost entirely from the Canadian tar sands. - 366.
 On information and belief, Suncor's share of the fossil fuel market has increased since the 1960s.
-For example, between 2004 and 2016, Suncor's tar sands production increased 120 percent. - 399.
-Suncor intended its consumers to burn these fossil fuels in massive and increasing amounts, which it knew would, and in fact did, result in the release of billions of tons of CO2 into the atmosphere.
-The emissions traceable to Suncor's products contributed to the overall rise in atmospheric CO2, were a substantial factor in bringing about and aggravating the resulting climate change impacts and will continue to contribute to those impacts for the foreseeable future.
+For example, between 2004 and 2016, Suncor's tar sands production increased 120 percent. - 367.
+Suncor intended its consumers to burn these fossil fuels, which it knew would and in fact did result in the release of billions of tons of CO2 into the atmosphere.
+The emissions traceable to Suncor's products substantially contributed to the overall rise in atmospheric CO2, were a substantial factor in bringing about and aggravating the resulting climate change impacts, and will continue to contribute to those impacts for the foreseeable future.
 Suncor is one of the largest sources of GHG emissions both globally and historically.

-- 400. Moreover, and despite its knowledge of the grave threats fossil fuels pose to the climate as far back as the 1950s, Suncor produced and promoted dirtier fuels that contributed even more substantially to the rise in the concentration of atmospheric CO2. - 401.
-Indeed, according to an oil index recently established by the Carnegie Institute, Suncor's oil produces the highest GHG emissions in the world, whether one looks at the fuel's entire production lifecycle, or at combustion emissions alone. - 402.
+- 368. Moreover, and despite its knowledge of the grave threats fossil fuels pose to the climate as far back as the 1950s, Suncor produced and promoted dirtier fuels that contributed even more substantially to the rise in the concentration of atmospheric CO2. - 369.
+Indeed, according to an oil index recently established by the Carnegie Institute, Suncor's oil produces the highest GHG emissions in the world, whether one looks at the fuel's entire production lifecycle, or at combustion emissions alone. - 370.
 Suncor was substantially responsible for the development of the Canadian tar sands.
-Despite the enormous costs and climatic risk, Suncor confidently states on its website, "skeptics said Canada's oil sands could never be developed commercially . . . [but] Suncor Energy proved them wrong." - 403.
-Suncor began developing tar sands in 1967.
-At the latest, Suncor was told a year later about the dangers of unchecked fossil fuel use but plunged forward to this day regardless. - 404.
-Like Exxon, Suncor has taken advantage of its business' dirty by-product petroleum coke.
+Despite the enormous costs and climatic risk, Suncor confidently states on its website, "skeptics said Canada's oil sands could never be developed commercially . . . [but] Suncor Energy proved them wrong." - 371.
+Suncor began developing one of the dirtiest fuels on the planet in 1967.
+At the latest, Suncor was told a year later about the dangers of unchecked fossil fuel use, but plunged forward to this day regardless. - 372.
+Like Exxon, Suncor has taken advantage of its business's dirty by-product petroleum coke.
 Indeed, by 2008, Suncor was shipping "a half-million tons a year through Prince Rupert Ridley [Island] to Asian and Mexican ports."
-By 2016, "[a]pproximately half of all coke produced [from the Canadian tar sands] . . . came from Suncor's operations." - 405.
+By 2016, "[a]pproximately half of all coke produced [from the Canadian tar sands] . . . came from Suncor's operations." - 373.
 Suncor plans to continue producing and promoting more fossil fuels.
 As its CEO, Steve Williams, recently said, "In 100 years time, the oilsands will still be being developed and still operating."